Rides for Kids

 Local parks, schools, and playgrounds are great places to start, but eventually everyone yearns for more adventure.

-If you have a favourite park, boardwalk, or other place where young children can safely spin their wheels, please let us know!
+And if you have a favourite park, boardwalk, or other place where young children can safely spin their wheels, let us know!

-Extra info on food, comfort stops, and any other parent-friendly tips most welcome.
+Extra info on food, comfort stops, and any other parent-friendly tips warmly welcome.

 Hot tip: it’s free to bring bikes on trains and ferries, which can really extend your range.
 The reality is many of us with small kids will park-and-ride, so we’ve included car parking information where we can.